PrestaShop/prestashop.github.io/news/_posts/core-weekly/2015-09-25-coreweekly-weeks37-38.markdown

  * [Starter Theme collaborative project](http://build.prestashop.com/news/starter-theme-kickoff/).
  * [Recent technological changes in 1.7.0.0 codebase](http://build.prestashop.com/news/cldr-composer-jshint/): CLDR, Composer, JSHint, etc.

-More information are coming soon, among which explanation of where you aim to take the [new architecture that was introduced in v1.6.1.0](http://build.prestashop.com/news/new-architecture-1-6-1-0/), and details about some forthcoming design changes.
+More information is coming soon, among which explanation of where we aim to take the [new architecture that was introduced in v1.6.1.0](http://build.prestashop.com/news/new-architecture-1-6-1-0/), and details about some forthcoming design changes.

 Do you want to contribute your code skills to the PrestaShop project?
 [Make sure your Git setup is correctly configured](http://build.prestashop.com/howtos/misc/set-up-your-git-for-contributing/), and that you follow our [new branching model](http://build.prestashop.com/news/introducing-new-branching-model-prestashop/)!
 Then, [read these documentation pages](http://doc.prestashop.com/display/PS16/Contributing+to+PrestaShop).

-The Core Weekly will now have separate section for major branches.
+The Core Weekly will now have separate sections for major branches.
 You can see the work being done on the following branches: 1.6.1.x, develop, and feat/starter-theme.

 Of note among the merged PRs since the last Core Weekly Report: